danosborne/api-post/starling-st.md

 ![](images/uber-regression.png)

 The picture above shows a positive slope between the months of January and June, followed by negative slope until December.
 Means I've been cutting down on Uber.
 Is this model correct?
 A quick look at residuals shows values bouncing randomly and horizontally around the zero line, which suggests it is reasonable.
 The value for the month of June is an outlier.
-Realistically, the data set is too small to put much trust on this residuals check.
+Realistically, the data set is too small to put much trust on this model.

 ```
    	Value	Fitted	Error	Residual